-Learn how to make Alton Brown's Potato Leek soup, a tasty soup that I made even better with the addition of bacon!
+Learn how to make Alton Brown's Potato Leek soup with buttermilk, a tasty soup that I made even better with the addition of bacon!
 Alton, why didn't you include bacon to begin with? 🙂

-1. The first time I made this soup I did not have any Yukon Gold potatoes on hand, so I had to use Russet.
-It still produced a good tasting soup, but the Yukon Gold add a buttery taste to the soup, so I would buy them.
+The first time I made this soup I did not have any gold potatoes on hand, so I had to use Russet.
+It still produced a good tasting soup, but the Gold add a buttery taste to the soup, so I would buy them.

 I have never used a Russet potato to make this soup since, only that time.
 Gold potatoes work so much better in this soup.
 Save your Russet for baked potatoes.

-6. For the dairy, I don't always have cream or buttermilk on hand.
-So I have used different combination of milk or half and half.
+If you don't have cream or buttermilk on hand, you can use a combination of milk or half and half.
 Cream is best and will create a thicker soup.
-But if you want to cut out the fat or save some dough, then you can just use milk, the soup will still be good, just not as thick.
-I have never actually used buttermilk in it before, but I will try it next time.
+But if you want to cut out the fat or save some money, then you can just use milk, the soup will still be good, just not as thick or rich.

 ⭐ Recipe Review

 This soup got me into two different ingredients - leeks and white pepper, that I use now in several other recipes.
-Those are the kinds of recipes I love, ones that introduce you to ingredients you didn't use before.
+Those are the kinds of recipes I love, ones that introduce you to ingredients you didn't use before that much before.

 I believe I have improved the soup now by adding bacon to it.
 Alton, why wasn't there bacon in it before?
 The smokiness of the bacon is such a nice touch.
 If you omit the bacon, then maybe a good smoked sea salt would be a nice finishing touch.